 Now I believe reading software reviews are usually a waste of time.
 They are written by either a disgruntled customer who has had a poor experience or to the other extreme where you read all vendors claim to include the same great qualities you are after and in the end up making your decision even harder than is needed.
 By researching these articles you hope to find that honest opinion that will help in your decision making.
 I have just finished an implementation of Sysaid which has been quite the ride and I would like to share with you an honest opinion of the solution, where it falls down, the many features and potential of the solution and the benefits.
-Hopefully may give you a helping hand when deciding on your next help-desk ticketing solution whether it be Sysaid or another vendor..
+By reading this Sysaid Review, hopefully it may give you a helping hand when deciding on your next help-desk ticketing solution whether it be Sysaid or another vendor..

 I have been working in I.T for almost 20 years and used a number of different solutions so I have come to know what I like and what I dislike and what features i was after.
 I sat down and made a list of desirable features I would look for in a help-desk ticketing system.
 Not all of these are important but if I could tick a lot of these boxes then I would be happy.